RenMin1991/Dyamic-Graph-Representation/README.md

 torchvision == 0.3.0

-### Training
+## Training

-#### Data preparing
+### Data preparing

 The recognition model is trained by normalized iris image.
 All of your training images should be in one folder.
-The labels should be stored in a '.txt' file.
+The labels should be stored in a `.txt` file.